MIDS-scaling-up/v3/week12/lab/Readme.md

 * On what dataset[s] was the pre-trained QuartzNet model originally trained?

 ### 5. (If there is time) - Voice commands with Nemo
-Examine the Speech Command sample.
+Examine the Speech Command tutorial.
 What is the size of the dataset?
 How many parameters does the model have? how long does it take to fine tune?